ondat/documentation/docs/operations/backups-and-restores-with-kastenk10.md

 $ kubectl delete -n ondat-test deployments.apps myapp-deployment
 ```

 Now let’s restore it.
-First browse to the dashboard and select "Applications".
+First go to the dashboard and select "Applications".
 From there find "ondat-test" and select "restore":

 ![Restore1](/images/docs/operations/backups/image7.png)